OFFICIAL: West Virginia Announces Starting 5 vs Oklahoma State

 Jalen Bridges

-The Mountaineers and Sooners are set to tip at 2 p.m.
-EST on ESPN2.
+The Mountaineers and Cowboys are set to tip at 11:30 a.m.
+EST on ESPN.

 You can follow us for future coverage by clicking "Follow" on the page's top righthand corner.
 Also, be sure to like us on Facebook & Twitter: